hello-rust/show/LESSONS_LEARNED.md

     to get a glimpse of that.

-  The gist is, music creates a stronger atmosphere (pizzicanto works good for my clumsy style), b-roll loosens up long explanations (e.g. showing the website of a project while I talk about it), camera movements and zooms make the content more lively.
+  The gist is, music creates a stronger atmosphere (pizzicato works good for my clumsy style), b-roll loosens up long explanations (e.g. showing the website of a project while I talk about it), camera movements and zooms make the content more lively.
 Sometimes I wish I had a dedicated camera-person to make that part easier.
 A second camera might